-Jason M. Ohta is a seasoned trial lawyer and advocate who brings decades of experience from both the private and public sectors.
-Mr. Ohta's practice includes defending healthcare systems and their key personnel from whistleblower qui tam actions under the False Claims Act, and civil and criminal enforcement actions based on the Anti-Kickback Statute and other provisions.
+Jason M. Ohta is a seasoned trial lawyer and advocate who brings 25 years of experience from both the private and public sectors.
+Jason's practice includes defending healthcare systems and their key personnel from whistleblower qui tam actions under the False Claims Act, and civil and criminal enforcement actions based on the Anti-Kickback Statute and other provisions.

-Mr. Ohta is an accomplished trial lawyer, having tried 17 cases as a federal prosecutor and in private practice.
-He has conducted internal investigations and represented companies, boards of directors, and individuals in connection with trials, ancillary proceedings, and government investigations involving a wide array of criminal, quasi-criminal, and regulatory matters, including:
+Jason has tried 17 cases to verdict as a federal prosecutor and in private practice.
+He has conducted internal investigations and represented companies, Boards of Directors, and individuals in connection with trials, ancillary proceedings, and government investigations involving a wide array of criminal, quasi-criminal, and regulatory matters, including:

 • Health care fraud and abuse